blackfennec-org/blackfennec/docs/source/development/domain/type_system/type.rst

 A type must inherit from `Type` and thus guarantees the existence of some properties like `create_instance`.
 Furthermore a type must be registered in the :ref:`definition_type_registry`.
 Otherwise it is unknown to the ecosystem, is not integrated, and thus the full potential of the type system remains unused.

-Types are the link between structures and most other components, including :ref:`definition_type_view` and the planned :ref:`definition_action`.
+Types are the link between structures and most other components, including :ref:`definition_type_view` and the :ref:`action_system`.
 As such they play a central role.

 Types can be defined in different ways.
 The preferred way is by declaring it in a separate file and loading it with the :ref:`definition_type_loader`.